Skip to main content

 • Vestibular rehabilitation

-In concussion cases, the Genesis Orthopaedic and Spine team works closely with physical therapists, neuropsychologists, and other specialists to ensure a rounded treatment approach and a comprehensive recovery.
+In concussion cases, our team in New Jersey works closely with physical therapists, neuropsychologists, and other specialists to ensure a rounded treatment approach and a comprehensive recovery.

 Your physician lets you know when it is safe to fully resume sports, school, work, or other activities.